traefik/traefik/docs/configuration/backends/rancher.md

 #
 intervalPoll = true

-# Prefix used for accessing the Rancher metadata service
+# Prefix used for accessing the Rancher metadata service.
 #
 # Optional
 # Default: "/latest"